What Lens Should I buy?

 What do I need to know before I buy?

 Many cameras these days are sold with a zoom lens as part of the deal.
 Effectively this means you are getting more than one lens for your money.
 This is a relatively new phenomenon, as glass for SLRs and other cameras was expensive in the era before digital, so usually a 35mm film SLR was sold with a 50mm lens.
 This lens is considered the standard for 35mm film.
-It most closely approximates human vision in terms of angel of view and perspective.
+It most closely approximates human vision in terms of angle of view and perspective.

 A list of common 'normal' lenses

-All measurments are approximate.
+All measurements are approximate.